natanloterio/GeoLib/HOWTO.md

 ### Shapes
 Every shape must to be properly initialized through its static `create` method.
-We are using it instead of the class direct constructor because if an wrong parameter is passed into the constructur, an `InvalidParameterException` will happen.
+We are using it instead of the class direct constructor because if an wrong parameter is passed into the constructor, an `InvalidParameterException` will happen.
 And it would leave the created instance of that class without reference causing unnecessary use of memory.

 Allcoordinates are expressed as [WGS84 latitude and longitude, in degrees](https://pt.wikipedia.org/wiki/WGS84).